As a result of 2013 legislation, the Water Quality Control Commission adopted Regulation 86: Graywater Control Regulation on November 9, 2015.

 How to get involved

-The division is scheduled to present an update on the stakeholder engagement schedule with the Water Quality Control Division in May 2021 as part of the triennial review process.
-The division is seeking feedback from stakeholders about what changes they would like to see in the regulation to better identify the scope of a stakeholder process and future revisions to the regulation.
+The division presented an update on the stakeholder engagement schedule with the Water Quality Control Division in May 2021 as part of the triennial review process.
+The division has placed the stakeholder process on hold until 2022.

 The division held a stakeholder meeting on Tuesday, April 13, 2021.
 To view the meeting recording, chat, and meeting materials, please visit the public meeting file.